Automattic/wp-calypso/docs/coding-guidelines/javascript.md

 ## Type Checks

 When checking the type of a value, use one of the following utilities from [Lodash](https://lodash.com/):
+These are the preferred ways of checking the type of a value:

 - String: [`isString( value )`](https://lodash.com/docs#isString)
 - Number: [`isNumber( value )`](https://lodash.com/docs#isNumber)